pagopa/io-react-native-cieid/README.md

 [...]
 ```

-:rotating_light: If you use the sample app to test the CieID login process, remember that you actual session on App IO will be invalidated. :rotating_light:
+:rotating_light: If you use the sample app to test the CieID login process, remember that your actual session on App IO will be invalidated. :rotating_light:

 ## Contributing